elixir-europe/rdmkit/pages/your_domain/proteomics.md

 ## Processing and analysis of proteomics data

 ### Description
-For all steps within a FAIR proteomics data analysis pipeline, software is needed that imports standard data formats and exports standard data formats including all needed results and metadata.
+For all steps within a FAIR proteomics data analysis pipeline, software is needed that imports standard data formats and exports standard data formats, including all needed results and metadata.

 ### Considerations
 - Can your proteomics raw data recorded by a mass spectrometer be stored as an mzML file?